-“People sleep peaceably in their beds at night only because courageous people stand ready to face violence on their behalf.” – George Orwell*
+“People sleep peaceably in their beds at night only because the courageous* stand ready to face violence on their behalf.” – George Orwell*

 I am one of those who sleeps peaceably and I never want to take it for granted.

 I fully support our magnificent police force which has been continually vigilant in protecting our public through their work not only on the streets, but through their education, partnerships and policies.
 Whether adopting “8-Can’t-Wait,” participating in de-escalation training, or moving forward streamlined filing and protection orders, body cameras, or a regional mental health partnership, our force has earned my solid applause and respect.

 In addition, I believe that a truly safe community not only fights crime, but works to eliminate crime through:

 - providing housing, support, healthcare, education and transitional services to those wanting to come out of compromised lifestyles,